madblocks/u4_django_serializers_ii/README.md

  Next will be our Books serializer.
-Books have reviews attached, so we'll need to include that serializer in to show off their data
+Books have reviews attached, so we'll need to include that serializer in to show off their data.
+By using the Review Serializer as our View Engine, we are able to see all of its associated data, not just the hyperlink!

 ```
 class BookSerializer(serializers.HyperlinkedModelSerializer):
     reviews = ReviewSerializer(